A Beginner’s Guide to Buying, Selling, Using and Mining Golem:

 Golem first and foremost defined as a blockchain--an auditable, centralized ledger that contains a visible record of all transactions that have taken place on the platform.
 By definition, the ledger or database is decentralized--it is free from a ruling authority, allowing users to verify transactions independently of a governing body.

-Golem is also a token that allows users to access keys functions of Golem’s proprietary computer-sharing platform.
-With tokens, Golem users can rent out other users’ computers--it is like Uber or Lyft for PCs.
+Golem is also a token that allows users to access key functions of Golem’s proprietary computer-sharing platform.
+With tokens, Golem users can rent out other users’ computers.
+In many ways, it is like Uber or Lyft for PCs.

 Though Golem’s ICO is over, potential buyers can still purchase GNT through an exchange.
 First users must create a wallet--a digital safe that stores cryptocurrency assets.
 Then, they must register an account with a blockchain exchange of their choosing and fund it with their traditional bank account.
 This can either be done with cash--a bank transfer--or with a credit card.